Illuxel/Forward-Lib/README.md

-## API for Forward (Messenger)
+## Alo API for messenger

-This is library for messaging based on QT Framework.
+This is social-messenger API based on QT Framework.

-## List of tasks
+## List of task

 - [ ] Port lib to CMake
 - [ ] Add basic logging system